arrayreduction/Heart_Disease_Classification/README.md

 RUN_EDA: Boolean      Determines whether the exploratory data analysis is performed

 INITIAL_FIT: Boolean  Determines whether to fit the fit the main classification models or load previously trained model paramaters from disk.
-                      This prevents having to re-run the hyper-paramater tuning once initial models have been selected.
+                      This prevents having to re-run the hyper-paramater tuning once initial models have been selected
                       True: train new models, best models are saved to disk
                       False: load pre-trained model parameters from disk